DWI Penalties in Houston

 Commercial drivers may lose their ability to perform their occupation, even after a first offense.

-A Houston criminal defense attorney from the Law Office of Q. Tate Williams PC can review your arrest and give you important advice regarding your legal and defense options to help avoid conviction and/or serious consequences of a DWI arrest.
+Searching for an attorney for a drunk driving case in Houston?
+A criminal defense attorney from the Law Offices of Q. Tate Williams, P.C. can review your arrest and give you important advice regarding your legal and defense options to help avoid conviction and/or serious consequences of a DWI arrest.
 My name is Tate and I have successfully defended clients accused of DWI for over 10 years.
 I know what to expect from the prosecution, and will fight the charges against you with resolve.

 Aggressive Defense In Your Time of Need

+Need a lawyer for a DWI?
 In addition to the many penalties that can result from a DWI guilty verdict, you will also end up with a criminal record that can affect your future for years to come.
 If you are a commercial driver, you will be facing both the loss of your driving privileges and your livelihood.
 Representation by an accomplished litigator can be vital to the outcome of your case.
 Even if this is your first offense, you can be sentenced to jail and ordered to pay steep fines.
 A DWI arrest should never be treated lightly.
 I will build a tough defense and work hard to protect your rights.
-Contact a Houston DWI attorney at my office if you are facing drunk driving charges for qualified legal advice and representation.
+Contact my office to consult a DWI attorney if you are facing drunk driving charges for qualified legal advice and representation.